Lewis–Clark State College: History

-The ongoing need for teachers, a developing shortage of nurses, and a new push for vocational education from the federal government combined to rescue the school from oblivion.
+The ongoing need for teachers, a developing shortage of nurses, and a new push for vocational education from the federal government combined to rescue the school from another closure.
 The state legislature voted to elevate it to four-year status in 1963 but did not approve funding until two years later.
 Enrollment of the now-independent, four-year school grew, from 465 in 1964 to 1,033 in the fall of 1968.
-It continued to grow and in July 1971 the name was officially changed to Lewis-Clark State College, and was the last normal school in the country to make the change.
+It continued to grow and in July 1971 the name was officially changed to "Lewis-Clark State College", and was the last normal school in the country to make the change.

-In April 2025 the Idaho State Board of Education approved a request to rebrand the school as Lewis-Clark State University to better reflect the institution’s offerings, which extend beyond two-year degrees.
+In April 2025, the Idaho State Board of Education approved a request to rebrand the school as Lewis-Clark State University to better reflect the institution’s offerings, which extend beyond two-year degrees.
+During the 2026 Legislative Session, Lewis-Clark President Cynthia Pemberton lobbied the legislature to pass Senate Bill 1234, which would codify the name change.
+Despite passing successfully through the Idaho Senate, the bill was opposed by House Speaker Mike Moyle and did not receive a hearing.